 Hummingbirds Found in Georgia: (Pictures and Sounds)

-What types of hummingbirds are found in Georgia?
+What species of Georgia hummingbirds are found in the state?

 Sighting Maps: